Freeze Leads to Survival

 It isn’t long before survivors start to admonish the instincts that lead them to freeze when neither fight nor flight were options.
 Freeze had to happen if we wanted to survive – and our organism desperately wants to survive.
 Painfully, the emotions associated with the freeze response often manifest as shame.
 Without orientation to the true nature of freeze and the fact that it is out of our control, there can be a perception that we “allowed” the violence happen to us, or that we could have done more to stop it.
 Feeling that level of helplessness – immobilized in the face of your worst fear – confuses our minds.
 Why didn’t we fight back?
 Why couldn’t we fight back?
 What is wrong with us?
 We will replay every detail leading up to the assault a thousand times, still every time, unable to create a different outcome.
 The repetitive self-interrogation is psychologically disorganizing.
 When you live in a culture that regularly blames survivors for the horrific acts of violence done to them, and teaches them it is their responsibility to somehow avoid being assaulted, it becomes harder and harder to see that the outcome simply wasn’t up to you.
 The cultural messaging seeps in and wreaks havoc on our self-esteem and our capacity to give ourselves the tenderness we so very much deserve.

 There are survivors of repeated sexual abuse who for decades, have loathed themselves for freezing.
 They don’t know that from a physiological perspective their systems learned over years of abuse, that fight or flee would prove useless.
 This isn’t intellectual, this is instinctual.
-Emphasizing the physiology of the trauma response could create a paradigm shift for survivors who have long questioned their reactions, their bodily responses and their patterns or behaviors.
+Emphasizing the physiology of the trauma response could create a paradigm shift for survivors who have long questioned their reactions, their bodily responses, and their patterns or behaviors.
 It is particularly relevant for those who are survivors of childhood sexual abuse, as children are more inclined to freeze, as are those people who have experienced multiple sexual assaults.
 Our physiology discovers through failed attempts at escape in the past, that freeze is the most effective defense and may default to freeze.
-The body remembers, the body records, the body decides.
+The body remembers, the body records, and the body decides.
 The body delivers the response.
 Our body makes this choice for us when faced with overwhelming threat and fear, and as viscerally dis-empowering as it can feel, its purpose is to give life.

 Freeze is self-defense and it should be known as such.
 When we freeze we are psychically separating from that which has the potential to crush our connection to ourselves, to humanity, to our Source.
 Our absolute stillness protects against the slightest disturbance that might escalate the event and lead to our own end.
 Freeze allows for a reduction of pain as endorphins flood our body.
 The numbing quality allows us to endure the worst.
 Freeze isn’t failure, it is how we survive.